 For information on how you could donate money to the museum's endowment fund or how to donate from your estate, please contact the Executive Director at (541) 276-0012.

 Heritage Station Museum facilities are available to rent for non-museum events!
-These spaces make excellent venues for office parties, group luncheons, wedding receptions, and other events.
-The following areas may be available for rental: the Julie Reese Classroom, Pendleton Foundation Trust Gallery, courtyard, or the entire facility.
-To check availability and pricing, call the Executive Director.
+These spaces make excellent venues for office parties, group luncheons, wedding receptions, showers, fundraisers, and other events.